michalantolik/zone55-platform/README.md

 # .NET Cloud Blog Platform

-A cloud-oriented portfolio blog platform built with **.NET**, **Blazor WebAssembly**, and **ASP.NET Core**.
+A cloud-oriented portfolio blog platform built with **.NET**, **Blazor WebAssembly**, **ASP.NET Core Web API**, and **Umbraco CMS**.

-The project is designed as a practical engineering portfolio that demonstrates backend structure, clean architecture thinking, API design, documentation, and a future path toward Azure deployment, CI/CD, and Infrastructure as Code.
+The project is designed as a practical engineering portfolio that demonstrates backend structure, clean architecture thinking, API design, CMS integration, documentation, and a future path toward Azure deployment, CI/CD, and Infrastructure as Code.

 It is not only a blog application.

-It is a technical portfolio system for documenting engineering decisions, architecture, cloud-readiness, and implementation progress.
+It is a technical portfolio system for documenting engineering decisions, architecture, cloud-readiness, content management, and implementation progress.

 ---

 ## Project Status

-Current state: **early-stage portfolio platform / architecture foundation**.
+Current state: **early-stage portfolio platform / architecture foundation with CMS integration started**.

 The solution already contains:

 - Blazor WebAssembly frontend application
 - ASP.NET Core Web API project
+- Umbraco-based CMS project (`BlogPlatform.Cms`)
 - Application layer with DTOs
 - Domain layer with core entities and enums
 - Infrastructure project prepared for future persistence/cloud integrations
 - Swagger/OpenAPI support in the API
 - Static portfolio content focused on .NET backend, cloud, DevOps, and architecture
+- Local SQL Server / LocalDB setup for Umbraco CMS
+- Umbraco Delivery API enabled for future headless CMS scenarios

 Planned evolution:

 - Replace static/sample data with real application services
+- Use Umbraco CMS as a managed content source
+- Connect the Blazor frontend and/or API to CMS-managed content
-- Add persistence in the Infrastructure layer
+- Add persistence in the Infrastructure layer where needed
 - Add authentication and authorization
 - Add automated tests
 - Add CI/CD pipeline